Luke Greer is one of the fastest runners in HYROX right now – and he’s proving it against the very best in the world.

 Self-Coached – For Now

-Luke currently coaches himself.
+At the time of writing Luke currently coaches himself.

 His weekly structure is unconventional.
 Instead of stacking hard and easy days, he tends to make “every day a hard day,” rotating stress across systems.